Lithill/Brain-Worms/README.md

 Results from the [check](assets/images/readme/css-checker.png).

-### JSLint Validator
+### JSHint Validator

-The [JSLint Validator](https://www.jslint.com/) was used to validate the JavaScript in the script.js file.
+The [JSHint Validator](https://jshint.com/) was used to validate the JavaScript in the script.js file.

 Results from the [check](assets/images/readme/js-checker.png).

+Although the checker says "nine unused variables", each of these variables are used as functions that get called during an onclick event listener.

 ### Solved Bugs